 (12) The applicant must comply with all orders of the Winchendon Conservation Commission.

-(13) Work under this site plan shall be commenced within six months of the date of its approval increased by any time consumed by appeals of the approval and shall be diligently pursued thereafter until the completion of the work.
+(13) Work under this site plan shall be commenced within six months of the date of its approval, increased by any time consumed by appeals of the approval, and shall be diligently pursued thereafter until the completion of the work.
 The Planning Board may extend this period if so requested by the applicant.
 If the work is not so commenced and pursued, this site plan approval shall lapse and become void.

 (14) This approval and conditions are in addition to other permits and approvals.
 Nothing in this decision shall be deemed to relieve the applicant from its obligation to obtain other permits and approvals required by law or regulation.